Lockheed Hudsons, FH376 and EW904, Donegal, 1942

 England.
 He was there stationed near Calcutta for eight

 months, taking part in operations over Burma.
-January 1944
+He was next

-seen him posted back to the United Kingdom, and was back in
+January 1944 seen him posted back to the United Kingdom, and was

 Interestingly, he is said in the newspaper to have a 'Goldfish

-Club' badge due to having been shot down with his crew off
+Club' badge due to having been shot down off Sardinia.
+He

 A cutting from 1941 recorded his graduation from training also.
 He returned to Canada after the war and raised his family in Lethbridge, Alberta.
 He was a leading member of the Lethbridge Army, Navy and Air Force Association after the war and his name appears frequently in the local newspapers in relation to this.
 He told his daughters little about his wartime service and left little more in terms of records.
 He passed away at the age of 92.
 A descendant of his in laws provided the photo above.